LoganBram/BuddyBets/README.md

 **getGamesForDay**

-updates the games that are to occur in 7 days in database to keep a constant 7 day forecast
+updates the games that are to occur in 7 days in database to keep a constant 7 day forecast, then caches games for the next 7 days in redis

 ## Every Minute